Nvidia reveals Omniverse Enterprise for simulating products and worlds

 WPP, the world’s largest marketing services organization, is using the Omniverse to reinvent the way advertising content is made by replacing traditional on-location production methods with entirely virtual production.

-Perry Nightingale, senior vice president at marketing services firm WPP, said on a panel that he is seeing collaboration on an enormous scale with multiple companies working together.
+Perry Nightingale, senior vice president at WPP, said on a panel that he is seeing collaboration on an enormous scale with multiple companies working together.

 “I’m excited how far that could go, with governments doing it for city planning and other sorts of grand scale collaboration around USD,” Nightingale said.